Deja Kelly: Personal life

 Kelly's mother, Theresa Nunn, played basketball at Valley City State University and raised her as a single parent.
 Her father, Darren Kelly, played college basketball for Texas from 1999 to 2001 and was an All-Big 12 selection.

 Kelly has signed name, image and likeness (NIL) deals with Beats Electronics, Dunkin' Donuts, Forever 21 and Outback Steakhouse, among other companies.
 She has equity in the hydration company Drink Barcode as part of an NIL deal.

 At the University of North Carolina at Chapel Hill, Kelly majors in broadcast journalism and aspires to become a sports broadcaster after her playing career.
 She has served as an anchor for Sports Xtra, a student-run show at the UNC Hussman School of Journalism and Media.

+In 2023, Kelly attended Kelsey Plum's Dawg Class, an Under Armour-sponsored camp to help top women college athletes transition from collegiate to professional basketball.

+In May 2024, Kelly graduated from the University of North Carolina at Chapel Hill with a bachelor's of arts degree in broadcast journalism.
+She then enrolled in the broadcast journalism master's program at the University of Oregon.